GaloisInc/ivorylang-org/pages/software/flight-apm.md

 # Flight Control: APM Software

 The SMACCMPilot flight controller uses several components from the [APM (ArduPilot Mega) software project][ardupilot-project].
-We maintain [a branch of the ArduPilot repository][ardupilot-repo] with the code required by the SMACCMPilot build.
+We maintain [a fork of the ArduPilot software][ardupilot-standalone] as part of the SMACCMPilot project.
+The fork contains a subset of the code from the the ArduPilot project, and in some cases has been modified for cleaner interaction with the rest of the SMACCMPilot software stack.

 ArduPilot's hardware and operating system abstraction, called the `AP_HAL`, permits us to use ArduPilot libraries as part of our platform.